Lame Horse fire

-The Lame Horse fire occurred on 5 December 2009, around 1 a.m. local time in the nightclub Khromaya Loshad («Хромая лошадь», "Lame Horse") at 9 Kuybyshev Street, Perm, Russia.
+The Lame Horse fire occurred on 5 December 2009, around 01:00 local time (20:00 UTC) in the nightclub Khromaya Loshad («Хромая лошадь», "Lame Horse") at 9 Kuybyshev Street, Perm, Russia.
 The fire started when sparks from pyrotechnics ignited the low ceiling and its willow twig covering.
 The fire quickly spread to the walls and damaged the building's electrical wiring, causing the lights to fail.
+This is a dual fireworks accident and nightclub fire.

-156 people died as a result of the fire.
-According to initial reports, up to 160 more were injured in the fire; however, many of the wounded lost their lives in the following days in hospitals.
+The fire killed 156 people.
+According to initial reports, up to 160 more were injured in the fire, many of them losing their lives in the following days in hospitals.
 The nightclub was in the middle of a celebration of its eighth anniversary at the time.
 A total of 282 people had reportedly been invited to the club's anniversary party.

 Fire

 Approximately 300 people were in the club for the club's anniversary celebration when the fire began.
 Ignition occurred when a performance artist threw cold-flame pyrotechnics into the air.
 Sparks from the fireworks hit the plastic covering of the ceiling, igniting it.
 The event's master of ceremonies then told the guests to evacuate.
 As the crowd began to calmly exit the building, the wooden decorations on the interior walls of the club ignited, and the building filled with smoke.

 When the evacuation started, some people left via rear exits.
 The vast intake of oxygen turned the club's hall into a large fire tube and boosted the spread of fire.
 As fumes and smoke overtook the air, panic erupted and patrons stampeded toward the exit.
 According to witnesses, one leaf of the club's double doors was sealed shut, and the public was unaware of the backdoor exit behind the stage not shown by emergency lighting.

 A club visitor's report about emergency service activity:

 Another report of a volunteer involved in evacuation:

-156 people were known to have died as a result of the fire - 94 at the scene and the rest in hospitals.
-During three days following the fire, EMERCOM used specially equipped "mobile hospital" Il-76TD aircraft to transport 65 injured to Moscow and 28 to St. Petersburg.
+156 people were known to have died as a result of the fire—94 at the scene and the rest in hospitals.
+During three days following the fire, the Ministry of Emergency Situations (EMERCOM) used specially equipped "mobile hospital" Il-76TD aircraft to transport 65 injured to Moscow and 28 to Saint Petersburg.
 Most of the injured who were transported to Moscow and Saint Petersburg had poor prognoses for recovery.
 By December 2009, 35 fire victims in hospitals had very poor prognoses.
-Most victims in more serious conditions needed around 2–3 months of treatment and a year of rehabilitation afterwards, including multiple reconstructive surgeries.
+Most victims in more serious conditions needed around two to three months of treatment and a year of rehabilitation afterwards, including multiple reconstructive surgeries.

 One Ukrainian citizen died and another was injured as a result of the incident.
 The injured Ukrainian later died in a Perm clinic.